Jus-netizen/Maya-Gym-plan/README.md

-to do
+to do <br>
-add cardio sections
+- add cardio sections <br>
-add start your journey encouragement gifs
+- add start your journey encouragement gifs